Ultrasonic Extraction of Extra Virgin Olive Oil

 - longer shelf life

-- Ultrasound system was applied to VOO industrial plant of 2 tons/h.
+- Ultrasound system was applied to a virgin olive oil industrial plant of 2 tons/h.

 - High increase of oil yield was obtained from olives at an early maturity index.

-- Ultrasound positively influences the phenolic content of VOO.
+- Ultrasound positively influences the phenolic content of virgin olive oil.

-- Significant physical changes, increased extraction yield (22.7%), enhanced phenol content (10.1%) were observed in US-VOO compared to control oil extracted with a traditional process at an early maturity index.
+- Significant physical changes, increased extraction yield (22.7%), enhanced phenol content (10.1%) were observed in ultrasonically treated olive oil compared to control oil extracted with a traditional process at an early maturity index.

 Industrial Ultrasonic Extraction Systems

 Hielscher ultrasonics supplies ultrasonic extractors and ultrasonic food processing systems adapted to your process requirements.
-We spec our sonication systems to the customer’s specifications such as capacity / throughput, olives (raw material), oil sort and quality, space, and retrofitting into existing production streams.
+We spec our sonication systems to specifications of the customer such as capacity / throughput, olives (raw material), oil sort and quality, space, and retrofitting into existing production streams.
 By pumping the olive paste through an ultrasonic reactor chamber, the ultrasonic waves are applied very uniformly through the olive paste so that a very homogeneous product quality is achieved.

-One of the major advantages of Hielscher’s sonication systems is the full control over all process parameters.
+One of the major advantages of Hielscher ultrasonic systems is the full control over all process parameters.
 Sonication intensity, temperature and pressure can be completely controlled so that the sonication process can be perfectly optimized in regards to yield and quality standards.

 The industrial grade of our ultrasonic systems allows for 24/7 operation and hazzle-free processing.